 SPRING GARDEN

-Built in 1856, this rowhouse in the Spring Garden neighborhood of Philadelphia was special even before her renovation.
-On a corner lot facing a park and with large windows on three of its four exterior walls, the house is flooded with natural light throughout the day.
-Even though it had been chopped up into separate apartments for the past few decades, miraculously the original curving central stair had been left intact.
+Built in 1856, this rowhouse in the Spring Garden neighborhood of Philadelphia was special before we began the renovation.
+On a corner lot facing a park and with large windows on three of its four exterior walls, the house is flooded with natural light.
+Though the interiors had been chopped up into separate apartments for the past few decades, the original curving central stair had miraculously been left intact.

-Our wonderful clients reached out to us to assist in reorganizing the interiors, modernizing all the building systems and windows, and reimagining exterior landscaping.
-Working with Hivemind, one of our favorite local contractors, we re-arranged the rooms—moving the Kitchen and Dining Room, adding bathrooms and carving out new corridors.
-Our goal was to respect the bones of the 170-year-old house, and for every new intervention to feel like a thoughtful and joyful complement to the original architecture.
-We employed a language of transoms and wainscotting, and we used a palette of creams, yellows, pinks and greens throughout.
+We were fortunate to work with some very creative clients on this one, as well as with one of our favorite contractors, Hivemind.
+Together, we came up with a plan for reorganizing the interiors, modernizing all the building systems, replacing windows and doors, and reimagining the landscaping.
+We re-arranged several rooms—moving the Kitchen and Dining Room, adding bathrooms and carving out new corridors.
+Our goal was to respect the bones of the 170-year-old house, and for every new intervention to feel like a thoughtful complement to the original architecture.
+We employed a language of transoms and wainscotting, and we created a warm palette of creams, yellows, pinks and greens.

 Construction by Hivemind Construction